History of San Diego: San Diego tax rebellion of 1851

-Davis Era – Founder of New Town San Diego
+Davis era – founder of New Town San Diego

 In 1850, with California being admitted into the Union, William Heath Davis, an American-Hawaiian pioneer, envisioned a thriving city on the bay and spent $60,000 to develop a 160 acre subdivision which included the city's streets, Pantoja Park, a warehouse, a wharf at the foot of today's Market Street, and ten New England saltbox houses shipped in from Maine.
 It was completed by August 1851, but was seldom used.
 In 1853, the steamer Los Angeles collided with the wharf.
 The damage was never repaired.
 Unused and poorly built, the damage was not worth fixing.
 Davis tried unsuccessfully to sell it.
 Finally, in 1862, the Army destroyed it, using timbers for firewood.

 The failure of the wharf was only one indication of depressed times.
 Houses were dismantled and shipped to more promising settlements.
 By 1860, many of the enterprises that had been established during the early 1850s had closed.
 The few businesses that survived suffered from water shortages, high costs of shipping, and a declining population.
 Davis, however, kept trying.
 He continued to speculate in land in the business district, and constructed hotels and stores.
 Unfortunately, in 1851, a year after he created New Town, fire destroyed his San Francisco warehouse, costing him a fortune and he soon ran out of money.
 Leadership in boosterism passed to Alonzo Horton.

+In 1851, the first newspaper of San Diego, the San Diego Herald, was published by John Judson Ames.
+He continued to publish the Herald until April 1860.